microsoft/vscode-docs/remote-tutorials/containers/getting-started.md

 ## Prerequisite check

-With the Remote - Containers extension installed, you see a new Status bar item in the far left.
+With the Remote - Containers extension installed, you will see a new Status bar item at the far left.

 ![Remote Status bar item](images/containers/remote-status-bar.png)